-In a divorce, neither parent has an automatic or superior right to designate the primary residence of the children.
+In a Texas divorce, neither parent has an automatic or superior right to designate the primary residence of the children.
 Until a hearing can be held each parent has an equal right to be with the children but should refrain from upsetting the children’s daily routine.
 A temporary restraining order (TRO) is usually issued automatically by the court when a divorce petition is filed forbidding both parents from removing the children from school or hiding them from the other parent.
 A temporary restraining order does not typically award a parent child custody unless allegations of abuse or neglect are present.
 For most parents fighting over child custody, a temporary orders hearing will be their first introduction to the judge.
 At that hearing, a judge will hear testimony and look at evidence to determine where the children will live on a temporary basis until the case is resolved.

 How does child custody work in Texas?